-Our responsibility is to express an opinion on compliance for the Airport's CFC program based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the requirements described in the CFC Code.
-Those standards and the CFC Code require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the CFC program occurred.
+Our responsibility is to express an opinion on compliance for the Airport's CFC program based on our audit.

+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the requirements described in the CFC Code.
+Those standards and the CFC Code require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a material effect on the CFC program occurred.
 An audit includes examining, on a test basis, evidence about the Airport's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for the Airport's CFC program.
-However, our audit does not provide a legal determination of the Airport's compliance with those requirements.
+We believe that our audit provides a reasonable basis for our opinion.
+Our audit does not provide a legal determination of the Airport's compliance with those requirements.